 KRM has an extensive network of offices in the MENA region, which allows it to provide its research, publishing and media teams safe and creative spaces for their work.

-KRM has additional smaller offices in Sirte and Bani Walid.
+KRM has additional smaller offices in Sirte, Bani Walid and partner offices in Sebha.

-KRM is committed to an integrative approach and constructive dialogue and collaboration between theology and spirituality and the various disciplines of modern sciences.
+KRM’s theological initiatives has focussed on the retrieval of analytical tools of the Islamic sciences and its engagement with the Biq Questions.
+Science impacts and shape our lives, and KRM is committed to an integrative approach and constructive dialogue and collaboration between theology and the various disciplines within modern sciences.

 KRM’s team of experts in AI and Technology are working closely with KRM’s theologians, philosophers and international research centres to engage with development in the areas of Biological Engineering, Artificial Life, Automata Theory, Complexity Theory, Cybernetics, Dynamic Systems Theory, Networking Theory, Information Theory, Deep Learning, Machine Learning, Natural Language Processing (NLP), and Ethics of AI.

 KRM’s focus on the development of modern Kalam has emphasised the retrieval and development of analytical tools of the Islamic sciences in engagement with the Biq Questions, including the fields of Logic and Mathematics, which play a big role in the development of modern technology.